CamdenFunkhouser/Virtual-CV/README.md

 <h4>Host</h4>
 Employer: Logan’s Roadhouse<br>
-Location: Prattville, AL<br>
+Location: Prattville, Alabama<br>
 Term: May 2015 - August 2015<br>
-Goal: To keep the front of house clean and assist servers when needed<br>
+Goal: To provide excellent and speedy customer service and minimize cost<br>
 Value:  Developed better communications and customer service skills<br>
 My Contribution:<br>
-•	Escorted customers to their assigned booths<br>
+•	Greeted and escorted customers to the booths for the servers<br>
+•	Restocked different items at the front of the restaurant<br>
+•	Sanitized various areas of the restaurant to standards
-•	Brought dirty dishes back to the dishwashers<br>
+•	Bussed dishes and glasses from tables to help servers<br><br>
-•	Sanitized and closed my assigned sections<br><br>

 <h4>Grocery Bagger</h4>
 Employer: Maxwell AFB Commissary<br>
-Location: Montgomery, AL<br>
+Location: Montgomery, Alabama<br>
 Term: March 2014 - January 2016<br>
-Goal: To package and transport customer’s groceries to their vehicles<br>
+Goal: To provide excellent and speedy customer service and minimize cost<br>
-Value:  Developed communications and customer service skills<br>
+Value: Developed better communications and customer service skills<br>
 My Contribution:<br>
-•	Sorted groceries and packaged them for customers<br>
+•	Sorted groceries and packaged them for customers into bag of preference<br>
 •	Wheeled packaged groceries to customers’ cars and securely loaded them</p><br><br><br>

 <p><h3>Leadership Experience</h3>
 <h4>Co-Scholarship Chair Phi Sigma Kappa Fraternity</h4>
 College: University of Alabama<br>
-Location: Tuscaloosa, AL<br>
+Location: Tuscaloosa, Alabama<br>
 Term: September 2015 - September 2016<br>
 Goal: To promote the reputation and skill sets of the brothers of this fraternity<br>
 Value: Raised the GPA for fraternity Spring 2016 from 2.8 to 3.1<br>